Robovalidator/harmony_autobidder/README.md

 3. Set `BLS_KEYS` to contain all your bls key string in order of highest priority.
 The keys will be added and removed as if this list was a stack.
 4. Configure `MAX_SLOT` and `MIN_SLOT` to your liking.
 Note that the `MIN_SLOT` config works as a guideline and the bot will never adjust the keys in a way that puts you below `MAX_SLOT`.
 5. `MAX_VALIDATORS_PAGES` is the maximum number of validator pages the client can scan for downloading validator info
+6. You still need to make sure your nodes are setup to run with all the BLS keys assigned to the validator between epoch changes

 ### Create a tmux session
 ```